-Voxgov, first launched for subscription access in January 2014, is a unique “discovery platform” which aggregates a broad range of official and ephemeral information resources issued by individual representatives and organizations from all branches of the U.S. Federal Government, and links that content to publicly accessible government documentation.
+First launched in January 2014, VoxGov is a discovery platform that aggregates a broad range of official and ephemeral information resources issued by individual representatives and organizations from all branches of the U.S. Federal Government, and links that content to publicly accessible government documentation.
 VoxGov harvests content in "real-time" through continuous indexing and caches web content for discovery, retaining information that may no longer be online.

 VoxGov harvests content from all three branches of the Federal government.
-For legislative content, VoxGov indexes official congressional representative websites and "release sites" (press releases, speeches, testimony, articles and editorial statements, as well as commentary posted by their offices on over 2,000 social media sites (Twitter, YouTube, and Facebook).
-Federal agency release sites yield news, announcements, reports and links to content on social media sites from executive agencies such as the Department of State, as well as judicial and regulatory information disseminated by various other federal government bodies.
-Voxgov also indexes release sites of autonomous bodies such as the Voice of America and U.S. political parties.
+For legislative content, VoxGov indexes official congressional representative websites and "release sites" (press releases, speeches, testimony, articles and editorial statements), as well as commentary posted by their offices on over 2,000 social media sites (Facebook, Twitter, and YouTube).
+Executive content includes release sites (news, announcements, reports) and social media from the executive office, cabinet, departments and agencies such as the Department of State, Defense, U.S. embassies, etc. VoxGov also indexes judicial and regulatory information disseminated by various other federal government bodies, as well as autonomous bodies such as the Voice of America and U.S. political parties.